Force H: Operation Catapult

 The surrender of France created a void in the Western Mediterranean.
 On 27 June Vice admiral James Somerville was appointed as commander of Force H stationed In Gibraltar.
-It was an independend command directly responsible to the Admiralty in London.
+It was an independent command directly responsible to the Admiralty in London.
 The first operation that Force H took part in was connected with the reason for its formation.
 French naval power still existed in the Mediterranean, and the British Government viewed it as a threat to British interests.
 It was feared that the Vichy government of Philippe Pétain would hand the ships over to Germany, despite a vow that that would never happen.
 This would almost certainly tip the balance decisively against Britain in the Mediterranean.
 Consequently, Force H was ordered to execute Operation Catapult.